Debbie Keller

 Deborah Kim Keller (born March 24, 1975) is an American retired soccer forward and former member of the United States women's national soccer team.
+She was the collegiate National Player of the Year in 1995 and 1996.

 Early life

 Born in Winfield, Illinois, Keller was raised in Naperville where she attended Waubonsie Valley High School and played for the women's soccer team where her mother was the head coach.
 Throughout her high school career, Keller scored 144 goals and served 92 assists.
 She was named a Parade All-American twice and was named to the Chicago Tribune Top 20 Scholar-Athlete Team.

 North Carolina Tar Heels

 Keller attended University of North Carolina from 1993 to 1996 where she played for the Tar Heels led by national team coach, Anson Dorrance.
 During her junior season, she scored 23 goals and served 14 assists in the 26 games she played.
 Five of her goals came during Tar Heels' 8–0 defeat of North Carolina State University.
 The following year, she scored 18 goals and served 16 assists in 22 games.

 In 1998, Keller and her Tar Heel teammate Melissa Jennings filed a sexual harassment lawsuit against Dorrance that ended ten years later in a settlement.